On Systole, Kissing Number and Volume of Arithmetic Manifolds: Systole, kissing number and volume in higher dimensions.

-\subsection{Systole and volume in higher dimensions}
+\subsection{Systole and volume in higher dimensions.}

 Congruence coverings are natural covering spaces in any arithmetic locally symmetric space.
-We will mention the geometric results answering \Cref{q:q1} and \Cref{q:q2} in higher dimensions that have been obtained in the last few years, including other locally symmetric spaces.
+We will mention the geometric results answering Question~\ref{q:q1} and Question~\ref{q:q2} in higher dimensions that have been obtained in the last few years, including other locally symmetric spaces, such as Hilbert modular varieties, arithmetic hyperbolic manifolds of the second type, complex and quaternionic hyperbolic manifolds, and special linear manifolds.

 It is natural to expect that congruence coverings of arithmetic hyperbolic $n$-manifolds attain the logarithmic bound for their systole.
-In fact, comparing the geometry of the fundamental group of a compact hyperbolic manifold with the geometry of $\mathbb{H}^{n}$ it is possible to show that there are constants $C_{3}, C_{4}$ depending only on $n$ such that
+In fact, comparing the geometry of the fundamental group of a compact hyperbolic manifold with the geometry of $\mathbb{H}^{n}$ it is possible to show that there are positive constants $C_{3}, C_{4}$ depending only on $n$ such that

 The proof can be found in \cite[Prop.
-10]{GL14} (\textit{cf.} \cite[3.C.6]{Gro96}).
-Although it shows that the systole of congruence coverings is bounded by a logarithmic function of the volume, the proof uses rough comparisons between the geometry of $\Gamma(I)$ and $\mathbb{H}^{n}$, and it does not give a precise value for the constants $C_{3}$ and $C_{4}.$\\
+10]{GL14} (cf. \cite[3.C.6]{Gro96}).
+Although it shows that the systole of congruence coverings is bounded by a logarithmic function of the volume, the proof uses rough comparisons between the geometry of $\Gamma(I)$ and $\mathbb{H}^{n}$, and it does not give a precise value for the constants $C_{3}$ and $C_{4}.$

-In dimension 3, M. Katz, M. Schaps and U. Vishne found a precise lower bound for the systole along congruence coverings
+In dimension 3, M. Katz, M. Schaps, and U. Vishne found a precise lower bound for the systole along congruence coverings